CARDIN00/Liquidity-Pool-smart-contract/README.md

 Liquidity Pool Contract Deployment: Deployed the LiquidityPool contract using Thirdweb and passed the deployed ERC20 token address as a parameter for interaction.

+Added the swap functions that help to swap the ether for tokens and vice versa.
+Used AMM (x * y = k)

 Thirdweb for Deployment: Leveraged Thirdweb to deploy both contracts to the testnet, simplifying the deployment process with an easy-to-use interface.

 Testnet Deployment: Deployed contracts to test networks to test and verify functionality before deploying to the Ethereum mainnet.